Pearl Harbor advance-knowledge conspiracy theory: Purple

 The claim no pre-attack IJN message expressly mentioned Pearl Harbor is perhaps true.
 The claims that no Purple traffic pointed to Pearl Harbor may also be true, as the Japanese Foreign Office was not well thought of by the military and during this period was routinely excluded from sensitive or secret material, including war planning.
 It is also possible any such intercepts were not translated until after the attack, or indeed, after the war ended; some messages were not.
 In both instances, all traffic from these pre-attack intercepts has not yet been declassified and released to the public domain.
 Hence, any such claims are now indeterminate, pending a fuller accounting.

 Additionally, no decrypts have come to light of JN-25B traffic with any intelligence value prior to Pearl Harbor, and certainly no such has been identified.
-Such breaks as recorded by authors W. J. Holmes and Clay Blair Jr., were into the additive tables, which was a required second step of three (see above).
+Such breaks as recorded by authors W. J. Holmes and Clay Blair Jr., were into the additive tables, which was a required second step of three (see below).
 The first 100 JN-25 decrypts from all sources in date/time order of translation have been released, and are available in the National Archives.
 The first JN-25B decrypt was in fact by HYPO (Hawaii) on January 8, 1942 (numbered #1 up JN-25B RG38 CNSG Library, Box 22, 3222/82 NA CP).
 The first 25 decrypts were very short messages or partial decrypts of marginal intelligence value.
 As Whitlock stated, "The reason that not one single JN-25 decrypt made prior to Pearl Harbor has ever been found or declassified is not due to any insidious cover-up... it is due quite simply to the fact that no such decrypt ever existed.
 It simply was not within the realm of our combined cryptologic capability to produce a usable decrypt at that particular juncture."